zavolanlab/SplicingReprogramming/README.md

 ### Get public resources

+In this section, genome resources for human, mouse and chimpanzee are downloaded, filtered, processed and indexed.

-Downloads, filters and further processes genomes, gene annotations and transcriptomes:
+1. Downloads, filters and further processes genomes, gene annotations and transcriptomes:
 ```sh
 # Human
 "${root}/documentation/genome_resources/hsa.GRCh38_84/01.get_and_process_genome_resources.sh"